El Puente (coalition): History

-El Puente means “the bridge” in Spanish, which symbolizes the progress they want to make from where the community is right now, to a place that they envision their community to be.
+El Puente means "the bridge" in Spanish, which symbolizes the progress they want to make from where the community is right now, to a place that they envision their community to be.
 They believe that a strong, united community is the key to success in moving forward.

 Leader/Founder: Luis Garden Acosta

 Luis Garden Acosta, a human rights activist, is the founder and president of a community and youth development organization in Brooklyn, New York.
 His drive to create peace and prevent injustices at the local and international scale was his reason to create the El Puente activist group in 1982.
 Luis Garden Acosta, son to a Puerto Rican mother and Dominican father, was born in Brooklyn, New York, in 1945.
 His initial life plan was to become a Catholic priest, however, after years of pursuing his career, Acosta's life plan changed after hearing a speech delivered by Dr. Martin Luther King Jr., which lead to his decision on becoming a political activist.
 Acosta has a diverse career background as he worked as community organizer, public health researcher, educator, and hospital director.
 He was also a member of the Young Lords Party, a Puerto Rican civil and human rights groups equivalent to the Black Panther Party.
-In January 2019, Acosta passed away from lung disease.
+In January 2019, Acosta died from lung disease.